joomlatools/joomlatools-pages-playground/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/joomlatools/joomlatools-gitpod)
 # Joomlatools Gitpod
-A super simple way to test out different versions Joomla, straight from the browser.
+A super simple way to test drive our latest component [Joomlatools-pages](https://github.com/joomlatools/joomlatools-pages), straight from the browser.

+You can either test drive [Joomlatools-pages](https://github.com/joomlatools/joomlatools-pages) with in a native [Joomla](https://github.com/joomla/joomla-cms) environment, or you can test drive this new component with our [Joomlatools-platform](https://github.com/joomlatools/joomlatools-platform).

-### What is Joomlatools Gitpod?
+### What is Joomlatools pages playground?

+[Joomlatools-pages-playground](https://github.com/joomlatools/joomlatools-pages-playground) is a complete [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) and in this instance we have:

+* A online cloud source editor [Theia](https://theia-ide.org/)
+* A LAMP server (Linux, Apache, MySql, PHP)
+* A preconfigured Joomla/ Joomlatools-platform site
+* Installed sample Joomlatools-pages ready to edit

+The actual IDE is provided by [Gitpod](https://www.gitpod.io) we've just extended their great work to showcase [Joomlatools-pages](https://github.com/joomlatools/joomlatools-pages)

+This means that when you launch your Gitpod workspace, you can edit our sample [Joomlatools-pages](https://github.com/joomlatools/joomlatools-pages) in the cloud and see  the results in your browser straight away.

 ## Requirements